Syncinus/ReactionCats/Reaction Cats Beta 3/Cat Stuff/Other Cat Types/Resurrection Cats/Resurrection Moe.md

 When Activated Moe May Increase

-His Speed By +20, And His Attack Increases
+His Speed By +55, And

-By 10.
+His Attack Increases By 10.

+Resurrection Ability=Overlord:

+Moe Can Teleport To Any Location

+Within Range 5 Using His Passive

+Action, No Recharge Required.

 Attack=Moe Claws